-Curtis Stage is a Media Artist/Photographer and currently is Professor/Vice Chair of Multimedia/Cinema/Photography at Los Angeles Mission College.
+Curtis Stage is a Media Artist/Photographer and currently is Chair of Arts, Media, and Performance at Los Angeles Mission College.

 For the last few years, Curtis has been interested in photographing landscape and architecture in hidden urban pockets mostly around the Los Angeles area.
 These are usually industrial non-places where we don’t see ourselves.
 They are transitional in that they are areas to manufacture products and ship them out.
 When you drive or walk in these spaces, you literally feel lost and disoriented–streets and landmarks don’t function the way they do in the neighborhoods sometimes just a few blocks away.